faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

      that both classes will be loaded and referencing the class will result in undefined behavior.
     */

     NSLog(@"Before referencing CASHello in DynamicFramework2");
     [self loadCASHelloFromDynamicFramework2];
 }
 ```

+In general, if our app crashes before it even has run any code in our app, then it is good to switch on the Dynamic Loader diagnostic flags.
+There might be a deployment issue (not bundling the correct libraries) or code signing issue.